tocchan/guildhall/sd2/c29/assignments/a04_perspective/perspective.md

 // -> do **not** span zero here.

 // Goal is to...
-// - setup a default "depth" where (1, 1) == (1, 1) after proejction (1 / tan(fov * .5f))
+// - setup a default "depth" where (1, 1) == (1, 1) after projection (1 / tan(fov * .5f))
-// - map z to w, so the z divide happens
+// - map z to w, so the z divide happens (we go along negative, so we want a negative w-divide)
-// - map nearZ to 0, farZ to farZ, since a Z divide will happen
+// - map nearZ to 0, farZ to -farZ, since a -Z divide will happen
-//   and this will result in mapping nearZ to 0, and farZ to 1.
+//   and this will result in mapping nearZ to 0, and farZ to 1 in NDC space
 //   -> ((z - nz) / (fz - nz)) * fz + 0
 //   -> fz / (fz - nz) * z      + (-fz * nz) / (fz - nz)